PhoneIn/docs/docs/getting-started.md

 * Phonein Go - The second version of the Phonein Smart Intercom device.
 Estimated shipping end of 2021.

-### Mobile Apps
+### Mobile app

-Both Phonein Android and iOS mobile apps are currently undergoing internal testing.
+Both Phonein Android and iOS mobile app are currently undergoing internal testing.

 ## Getting Support
-If you encounter any issues while using your Phonein Intercom or the Phonein mobile apps, you may get in touch with [Phonein customer support](mailto:contact@phonein.io) for assistance.
+If you encounter any issues while using your Phonein Intercom or the Phonein mobile app, you may get in touch with [Phonein customer support](mailto:contact@phonein.io) for assistance.